 Before you head to your local health food store, make an appointment with your doctor for a baseline blood test to determine your vitamin D levels.
 You should also talk with them about the appropriate dose of vitamin D.

-The amount of vitamin D you add as a supplement depends on many factors, such as your diet, your current blood levels, and other supplements you may be taking that contain vitamin D.
+The amount of vitamin D you add as a supplement depends on many factors, such as:

-When levels rise to optimal ranges, dosing needs to be reduced in order to maintain that level and not to increase further.
+When levels rise to recommended ranges, dosing needs to be reduced in order to maintain that level and to not increase further.

 “If vitamin D levels are low, I tend to recommend 2,000 units per day.
 Some [doctors] would have patients take 50,000 units per week until levels have normalized and then switch to a more typical daily dose as maintenance,” Mattson explains.

-While the studies show a promising trend, many experts say more research is needed on the optimal dose of vitamin D for reducing the risk of MS.
+While the studies point toward a promising trend, many experts say more research is needed on the optimal dose of vitamin D for reducing the risk of MS.